Even though barking is your dog’s natural way to communicate with you, it can be utterly frustrating. So how to get a dog to stop barking?

 Greeting barking is harmless, typically accompanied by a wagging tail, jumping, and sniffing.
 It’s the same reason dogs bark at other dogs in the park — a simple way to say hi.

+Why do dogs bark at other dogs?
 It’s similar to the greeting barking.
 But instead of greeting you, your doggie’s greeting their dog pals.

 Socially facilitated barking is induced by the dog’s need to connect with its species.
 It usually starts when your pooch hears the barks of another doggie.
 Their lively exchange quickly transforms a quiet night into a party.